vijaysngrajput/DARCHIE/docs/02-design/30-high-fidelity-screen-specs.md

 - Exercise header sits above a three-column grid: sticky prompt rail, central module surface, and sticky result panel
 - Primary actions such as `Reset`, `Run`, and `Submit` sit directly beneath the editor in one aligned row
 - Status messaging stays grouped with the editor action area rather than floating elsewhere on the page
-- SQL keeps schema/reference material beneath the editor, Python keeps input/review reference material beneath the editor, and Data Modeling is the builder-first exception: no route-level exercise header card, sticky prompt on the left, dominant React Flow canvas in the center, sticky builder palette on the right, and validation/review moved into a full-width bottom surface
+- SQL keeps schema/reference material beneath the editor, Python keeps input/review reference material beneath the editor, and Data Modeling is the builder-first exception: no route-level exercise header card, full-width prompt section above the workspace, dominant React Flow canvas in the center, full-height builder palette on the right, and validation/review moved into a full-width bottom surface
 - Pipeline Builder still uses the shared mocked workspace shell until its dedicated focus-mode workspace is built

 ### Mobile